VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter08.md

 It is inherited from the method of [mWidget](MStudioMGNCSV1dot0PGENP2C3#mWidget).

-All the methods of `ScrollWidget`? are provided for the child class to use, please avoid using the class interface in the concrete control application.
+All the methods of `ScrollWidget` are provided for the child class to use, please avoid using the class interface in the concrete control application.

 #### Coordinate Transformation Related Method